 We believe that our consumers look for and expect quality, innovation, and advanced features when evaluating and making purchasing decisions about products and services in the marketplace.
 Our ability to remain competitive and meet our growth objectives may be adversely affected by difficulties or delays in product development, such as an inability to develop viable new products, gain market acceptance of new products, generate sufficient capital to fund new product development, or obtain adequate intellectual property protection for new products.
 To meet ever-changing consumer demands, both timing of market entry and pricing of new products are critical.
-As a result, we may not be able to introduce new products that are necessary to remain competitive in all markets that we serve.
+For example, we launched our Balise brand, an all-new, independent pontoon brand in April 2024.
+The introduction of this new brand or other new products may not meet consumer demands to the extent necessary to keep us competitive in all markets that we serve.
 Furthermore, we must continue to meet or exceed consumers' expectations regarding product quality and after-sales service or our operating results could suffer.